-As shown in Figure 10, the cadmium content in agricultural soils has increased during the period of 1975 to 1988 from 625 g/ha to 700 g/ha.
-We assume here that the average cadmium intake reported above was roughly for 1975 cadmium levels in soil.
-If we assume a pH of 6 and use the isotherms shown in Figure 8, this will result in an increase of dissolved cadmium in agricultural soils by 13%.
-An assumed parallel increase of 13% in the average cadmium intake, will leave us still far from the WHO's recommended maximum intake.
-If we assume a cadmium increase in agricultural soils of 4.3 g/ha-yr, which was observed in the late 80's, it will take on the order of 120 years for the average intake of cadmium to reach the maximum allowable intake rate.
+As shown in Figure 10, the cadmium content in agricultural soils increased during the period from 1975 to 1988 from 625 g/ha to 700 g/ha.
+We assume here that the average human intake of cadmium reported above corresponded to cadmium levels in soil in 1975.
+If we assume a pH of 6 and use the isotherms shown in Figure 8, this will result in an increase in dissolved cadmium in agricultural soils of 13%.
+An assumed parallel increase of 13% in the average cadmium intake will still leave us far from the WHO's recommended maximum intake.
+If we assume a cadmium increase in agricultural soils of 4.3 g/ha/yr, which was observed in the late 1980s, it will take of the order of 120 years for the average intake of cadmium to reach the maximum allowable intake rate.